 Coffee houses in Vienna are an institution that’s inextricably linked to the locals’ way of life.
 While the first Viennese Coffeehouse (or Kaffeehaus) opened in the 1680s, today, the coffee shops here are the best places to get a feel for the culture.
 In fact, since October 2011 the “Viennese Coffee House Culture” is listed as “Intangible Cultural Heritage” the Austrian inventory of the “National Agency for the Intangible Cultural Heritage”, a part of UNESCO.

 Coffee is serious business in Italy, especially in the capital Rome.
 Therefore, most of our coffee jargon (latte, macchiato, and cappuccino) comes from Italy.
 But while the names may sound familiar, the way Italians drink their coffee is unique and particular – one might even say ritualistic.
-Whatever the cafe you pick, there is an unspoken rule of what drink to order when: cappuccino in the morning and only an espresso after eating.
+Whichever cafe you pick, there is an unspoken rule of what drink to order when: cappuccino in the morning and only an espresso after eating.
 Later in the evening, Caffe Corretto: an espresso served with a shot of grappa or brandy.
+You can’t have a list of best coffee destinations without Italy making the cut, and now you know why.

 No list of coffee destinations would be complete without including the city that launched the world’s largest coffee chain–Starbucks.
 Seattle coffee shops offer both upscale industrial-chic and artsy hipster and varieties in between.
 But while there are many options in the city, locals feel very loyal to their particular district or independent spots and tend not to move far once they have found their niche.